messyfresh/Smitescript/README.md

 	- Be Awesome!

 # Be sure and check out the package and hack away at it!
+# I'm writing this to learn and for my own personal use.
 # Let me know what you come up with.